-Pupils will learn how to communicate with French, German, and Spanish speakers both orally and in writing.
-They will also learn how to understand written and spoken French, German and Spanish through the development of their listening and reading skills.
+Pupils will learn how to communicate with French and Spanish speakers both orally and in writing.
+They will also learn how to understand written and spoken French and Spanish through the development of their listening and reading skills.
 Pupils will study across a variety of contexts relevant to their age and interests and will also develop a greater awareness of European cultures.
-Topics of study include: Identity and culture, Local area, Holidays, Travel, School, Future Aspirations, The World of Work and International and Global Dimensions.
+Topics of study include: Lifestyle and wellbeing, My neighbourhood, Media and Technology, Travel and tourism and Studying and my future.